reposense/RepoSense/docs/dg/learningBasics.md

 }
 ```

-It is now possible to notify `FileUtil` of the printing mode by adding the following content to the `main` method of `RepoSense.java`.
+It is now possible to notify `FileUtil` of the printing mode switch by adding the following content to the `main` method of `RepoSense.java`.

 ```
 FileUtil.setPrettyPrintingMode(cliArguments.isPrettyPrintingUsed());